 Step 2 – Set Up Your Alerts

-You can set up alerts for every topic, business, person, brand or web address you want to receive updates about.
-This service lets you track brands, employees, investors, influencers, celebrities, competitors, etc. There are no limits to how many alerts you can set up.
+Set up an alert for every topic, business, person or web address you would like to receive updates about.
+This service lets you track brands, employees, celebrities, influencers, competitors, investors, etc. There are no limits to the number of alerts you can set up.

-Step 3 – Set Your Preferences And Save
+Step 3 – Set Up Your Preferences And Save

-If you want to narrow where Google sources the information for your alerts, select the source from the drop-down menu …
+To narrow where Google sources the information for your alerts, just select an option from the drop-down menu …

 (Google alert sources)